 As you are building your general knowledge base, you can also start taking a more narrow look at digital marketing itself.
 Interesting and also introductory sources are easy to find.
 The following were of great help to me and still are:

-Reading about more specific digital marketing issues or news can help you ask more and more specific questions.
-Finding answers for them means that you have enough knowledge to read specialized sources.
+Reading about more certain digital marketing issues or news can help you ask more and more fundamental questions.
+Finding answers to them means that you have enough knowledge to read specialized sources.

 Step 3 – grasp